DeFiGeek-Community/landing-page/content/blog/development-report-mar-2023.md

 Community dashboard roadmap is [here](https://github.com/haruketh/DFGC/blob/main/after_v1.md).

-## ーPayroll-NFTー
+## ーYabumi (formerly known as Payroll-NFT)ー

-Payroll-NFT is a token transfer platform based on SNS account authentication.
+Yabumi is a token transfer platform based on SNS account authentication.
 Usual token transfers addresses a receiver’s address however Payroll-NFT address the NFT holding address authenticated by SNS Auth for token transfers.

 This is how it works in specific: